 - the complexities of the area in question;

 - environmental integration; and

-- > the need to devolve water quality management to the lowest practical and appropriate level.
+- the need to devolve water quality management to the lowest practical and appropriate level.

 The operational strategies, being part of the "plan" stage in the eutrophication management framework, can be conducted on an ad hoc basis or regularly, depending on the purpose.
-TABLE 16 gives a summary of potential outstanding actions:
+TABLE 16 gives a summary of potential future actions:

-TABLE 16: Actions to strengthen the "plan" stage of the eutrophication management framework.
+TABLE 16: Operational actions to strengthen the "plan" stage of the eutrophication management framework.

-SHORT-TERM

-1. TSI monitoring

-2. Alert levels

-3.

-4.

-5.

-LONGER-TERM

-6.

-7.